astramieri/aws-cloud-practitioner/docs/account/support_plan_for_aws.md

         - Intended to be used if you have **production workloads**
         - Trusted Advisor: Full set of checks + API access
         - 24x7 phone, email, and chat access to Cloud Support Engineers
+            - **Architectural guidance** in the context of **your specific use-cases**
+            - Guidance, configuration, and troubleshooting of **AWS interoperability** with many common operating systems, platforms, and application stack components.
         - Unlimited cases / unlimited contacts
         - Access to Infrastructure Event Management for additional fee
         - Case severity / response times: